Laconophilia

 Laconophilia is love or admiration of Sparta and of the Spartan culture or constitution.
 The term derives from Laconia, the part of the Peloponnesus where the Spartans lived.

 Admirers of the Spartans typically praise their valour and success in war, their "laconic" austerity and self-restraint, their aristocratic and virtuous ways, the stable order of their political life, and their constitution, with its tripartite mixed government.
 Ancient Laconophilia started to appear as early as the 5th century BC, and even contributed a new verb to λακωνίζειν (literally: to act like a Laconian).
 Praise of the Spartan city-state persisted within classical literature ever afterward, and surfaced again during the Renaissance.

+The French classicist François Ollier in his 1933 book Le mirage spartiate (The Spartan Mirage) warned that a major scholarly problem is that all surviving accounts of Sparta were by non-Spartans who often excessively idealized their subject.
+The term "Spartan Mirage" has come to refer to "idealized distortions and inventions regarding the character of Spartan society in the works of non-Spartan writers," beginning in Greek and Roman antiquity and continuing through the medieval and modern eras.
+These accounts of Sparta are typically associated with the social or political concerns of the writer.
+No accounts survive by the Spartans themselves, if such were ever written.

 Ancient Laconophilia

 Athens

 In ancient Athens, Laconism began as a current of thought and feeling after the Persian Wars.
 Some, like Cimon, son of Miltiades, believed that Athens should ally with Sparta against the Persian Empire.
 Cimon persuaded the Athenians to send soldiers to aid Sparta, when the helots (serfs of the Spartans) revolted and fortified Mount Ithome.
 The Spartans sent the Athenians home again with thanks, lest democratic Athenian ideas influence the helots or the Perioeci.

 Some Athenians, especially those who disliked commerce, preferred a closed society and the rule of the few.
 They believed that the Spartan Constitution was superior to their own.
 Some even went so far as to imitate Spartan manners by going around Athens long-haired and unwashed, like the Spartiates.
 Plato's Republic, which is set in the 5th century BC, gives credibility to this claim by having Socrates opine that the Spartan or Cretan type of political regime is the favorite of "the many".

 A group of extreme Laconising oligarchs, known as the Thirty Tyrants, seized power in Athens in 404 BC and held it for eleven months, assisted by a Spartan army.
 Their rule, however, was quickly overthrown, and democracy was reinstated.

 In 371 BC, the Spartans were defeated in the Battle of Leuctra.
 As a result of that defeat, Sparta's allies revolted and the helots of Messenia were freed.
 Afterwards, the Spartan economy became less able to support professional soldiers, and inequalities between supposedly equal citizens increased.
 As a result, the reputation of Sparta, either as a military success or as a guide in domestic affairs, diminished substantially.